 FIG Clothing currently introduces new readywear clothing twice a year, both in the fall and spring.
 Prices are mid-range with the focus on high-quality fabrics and stylish cuts, with items generally ranging from CAD $75 to $140.
 The clothing is organized into a series of 5 mini-collections: VOYAGE, METRO, SAFARI, OCEAN (spring only), and CHALET (fall only).
 Each collection has a different theme, style, and set of fabrics.
 For instance the METRO collection is composed of pieces that look good in urban settings and are versatile for work, travel, and nightime wear.
 So whether you are looking for clothing for just general everyday lounging, hiking, a family beach holiday, an African safari, a ski trip, or a city trip to NYC, you’ll likely be able to find something that will suit your needs.
 For each item of clothing they also provide a fit type (e.g., easy, modern, slim), which I have found very helpful in determining how it might fit my body.

 Now for the brand and company.
 There are a number of things I really like about the company, including their commitments to being local, being sustainable, and being eco-friendly.
-FIG is a proudly Canadian brand with all of its clothing being designed and made in Canada (primarily Quebec) and employing local workers.
+FIG is a proudly Canadian brand with all of its clothing being designed in Canada (primarily Quebec) and most of the items also being made in Canada (winter coats are currently made in China) which helps employ local workers.
 The fabrics and materials are also sourced from Canada whenever possible.
 They also have a commitment as a company to make as small as an environmental footprint as possible.
 A couple of ways they do this is using eco-friendly and organic materials for two of their collections (SAFARI and CHALET), using local products to reduce transport, and reusing or donating their leftover materials after each collection to fashion schools, eco-designers, charities, and other causes.